 Today, she spends the majority of her time focusing on her new nonprofit (msmablesparrows, Inc) a nonprofit for women of age, color, and faith.
 Her goal is to continue working as an IOCDF Advocate and promoting change.

-Tom Smalley is a certified strength and conditioning specialist through the National Strength and Conditioning Association living in North Andover, MA.
-He’s currently working on his masters degree in exercise and sport science.
+Tom Smalley, MS, CSCS is a certified strength and conditioning specialist through the National Strength and Conditioning Association living in New York, NY.
+He has masters degree in exercise and sport science from Merrimack College.
 He was diagnosed with OCD in 2014 at the age of 16 and shortly after became passionate about spreading awareness about what OCD really is in an effort to break down the wall of stigma around the mental disorder and mental health in general.
 Tom was the recipient of the 2019 IOCDF Hero Award.
 Tom speaks at the Annual OCD Conferences along with different schools around the northeast.
 He has also appeared on a variety of blogs and podcasts as well.
 A topic Tom is particularly passionate about is athletes and OCD and how it affects performance along with the stigma of mental health in sports.

 Chris Trondsen, MS, AMFT, APCC